Arash-Barabadi/Modeling_of_Complex_Systems/2-DC-DC-Converter/04-Averaged_Model(Mittelwertmodell)/readme.md

 ### Breakpoints 1 = frequency axis (rows).
 ### Breakpoints 2 = PWM axis (columns).
 ### This tells Simulink how to read the data.

+## Callback Functions (nice extra feature)
+### We can link a function to the block.
+Example: double-clicking the block runs kf_plot, which plots the 3D surface of our table.
+That way, we can visualize the Kennfeld quickly.